msteffan/fundamentals/02_chapter/README.md

 If you don't already have Git, you can install it by downloading the latest release from [git-scm.com](http://git-scm.com/download/mac), double-clicking the downloaded file, and going through the installer.

+> **HINT** As with any software installation, it’s always good to backup your system and data before proceeding.

 You can check to see if it worked by opening up the terminal and typing:

 ```